pepkit/pepspec/docs/looper/user-tutorial/user-pipestat.md

 ### PostgreSQL
 Pipestat also supports PostgreSQL databases as a backend.
 You will need to set up your own database or be provided the credentials to an existing database.

+!!! info "Using docker to set up a temporary PostgreSQL database"
+    If you are comfortable using docker, you can quickly set up an instance of a PostgreSQL database using the following command:
+    ```docker run --rm -it --name looper_tutorial \
+    -e POSTGRES_USER=looper_test_user \
+    -e POSTGRES_PASSWORD=looper_test_pw \
+    -e POSTGRES_DB=looper-test-db \
+    -p 127.0.0.1:5432:5432 \
+    postgres
+    ```

 Once you have those credentials, you can configure pipestat to use those credentials in the looper config file:
 ```yaml title=".looper.yaml" hl_lines="7-14"
 pep_config: metadata/pep_config.yaml